Viroshan2307/Push-Button-Controlled-LED-using-STM32/README.md

 ## Result

 When the push button connected to P1.4 is pressed, the buzzer sounds.
 When the push button is released, the buzzer stops.
-The Proteus simulation verifies successful interfacing of the buzzer with the 8051 microcontroller.
+The Proteus simulation verifies successful interfacing of the buzzer with the 8051 microcontroller..